tarwn/lessthandot-hugo/blogs/content/posts/2008-09-23-sql-server-2008-cumulative-update-1-is-a.md

 SQL Server 2008 Reporting Services may stop responding when you move a history snapshot or a linked report to a new folder location

-Error message when you try to create a query against a Hyperion Essbase cube database: &#8220;OLAP error (1260046): Unknown Member PARENT\_UNIQUE\_NAME used in query&#8221;
+Error message when you try to create a query against a Hyperion Essbase cube database: “OLAP error (1260046): Unknown Member PARENT\_UNIQUE\_NAME used in query”

-Error message when you run an MDX query that uses the CREATE GLOBAL CUBE statement to create a local cube in SQL Server 2008 Analysis Services or in SQL Server 2005 Analysis Services: &#8220;The syntax for &#8216;<MDXFunctionName>&#8217; is incorrect&#8221;
+Error message when you run an MDX query that uses the CREATE GLOBAL CUBE statement to create a local cube in SQL Server 2008 Analysis Services or in SQL Server 2005 Analysis Services: “The syntax for &#8216;<MDXFunctionName>' is incorrect”

 The SQL Server 2005 Distribution Agent and the SQL Server 2008 Distribution Agent do not skip error 20598 when you configure a SQL Server 2000 transactional publication to skip error 20598